Voksh: Ottoman period

 In 1838 Austrian military physician Joseph Müller noted that 20 mohammedan households lived in the village of Vokś.

 The local population resisted the Tanzimat reforms, most notably the League of Prizren member Sulejman Vokshi who took part in the uprising of Dervish Cara and notoriously orchestrated the attack against marshal Mehmet Ali Pasha, which marked the first military action of the league.

 First Balkan War

 In 1912 the Montenegrin army embarked on a campaign to forcibly convert the local Albanian population to Orthodox Christianity, which led to people fleeing the village and emigrating to Turkey.

 Interwar period

-The first attested non Albanians entered the village during the colonization of Kosovo by the Kingdom of Yugoslavia, when four colonist families from Montenegro were settled there.
+During the colonization of Kosovo by the Kingdom of Yugoslavia, four colonist families from Montenegro were settled there.

 Kosovo War

 During the Kosovo War, 98% of the villages houses were burnt down by Serbian forces, alongside 6 Kulla dwellings.
 The majority of the population was forced to flee their homes to Albania but was able to return after the war ended.